GhostWalkers/Jobber/README.md

 you should use a process monitor such as Supervisor to ensure that the queue worker does not stop running.
 ```

-create a class in the directory you specified and create a "handle" method
+create a class in the directory you specified and create a "__construct" method

 with arguments that accepts an array of $date